MuratBuker/Local-LLM-Stack-Documentation/README.md

 ALTER DATABASE openwebui OWNER TO openwebui;
 ~~~

-Now, with below docker-compose file, we can dploy , Open-WebUI with PostgreSQL configuration as the database and Qdrant as Vector DB.
+Now, with below docker-compose file, we can deploy , Open-WebUI with PostgreSQL configuration as the database and Qdrant as Vector DB.

 ~~~yaml
 services: